 Like World War One’s Knights of the Sky, Dangerous Skies features mannequins made by Weta Workshop, and original, static and flyable aircraft in larger-than-life dioramas, capturing specific snapshots in history.Dangerous Skies underwent a refresh in 2019, with further alterations since.
 The main exhibition area now holds four additional aircraft, all originals and never seen before at Omaka.
 The first a Messerschmitt Bf108 once owned and flown by German ace Franz Stigler, the second a Lockheed Hudson, an American-built light bomber and coastal reconnaissance aircraft which has been suspended in a dramatic crash scene in the depths of a Pacific island jungle.
 Two aircraft from the John Smith Collection have also joined the exhibition; the magnificent de Havilland Mosquito and the famous ‘Gloria Lyons’ P-40 Kittyhawk.

-The Griffon-powered Spitfire Mk.
-XIV (one of fewer than a handful of flying Spitfires in Australasia), is still in residence, as is the Focke Wulf Fw-190.
-Russian Yak-3Ua ‘Full Noise’, a Reno Air Race Gold Class alumni is on display.
-This aircraft is capable of speeds up to 407 mph and is available for joy flights!
 One of the highlights of Dangerous Skies is the Stalingrad Experience, which utilises CGI, laser projectors, surround sound and lighting effects to immerse the visitor in one of the most brutal battles of the Second World War.
 Considered by many historians to be the turning point of the war in Europe, visitors will find themselves looking out at a heavily damaged Stalingrad from within a ruined factory building as it is bombed by the Luftwaffe.
 This immersive experience is followed by an excerpt from Neil Halloran’s SXSW award winning data driven documentary highlighting the ‘Fallen of the Second World War’, particularly those of the Eastern Front.

 For admission details, click here.